Causal Set Quantum Gravity and the Hard Problem of Consciousness: Causal Set Theory

-We, as scientists using the theory, can have an external, partly {subjective} picture of the process happening by using labels.
+We, as scientists using the theory, can have an external picture of the process happening by using labels but that external picture is necessarily partly subjective, partly unphysical.

-The $10^{144}$ atomic-events in $E_{fire}$ can be labelled by the numbers, $\{0, 1, 2, \dots 10^{144}\}$ in such a way that the labels respect the atomic-events' precedence order: if the atom labelled $n$ precedes the atom labelled $m$ then $n<m$.
+The $n \approx 10^{144}$ atomic-events in $E_{fire}$ can be labelled by the numbers, $\{0, 1, 2, \dots 10^{144}\}$ in such a way that the labels respect the atomic-events' precedence order: if the atom labelled $n$ precedes the atom labelled $m$ then $n<m$.
 Such a labelling is called a natural labelling.
-Given a natural labelling, one can conceive of the process dynamically as the \textit{sequential} process of the birth of the atoms, one at a time, in the total order of the labelling: $0$ is born and then $1$ and then $2$ etc. The label-induced process is a sequence of stages labelled by $n$: at stage $n$ the atom labelled by $n$ is born.
+There are many natural labellings of the same partial order.
+Given a natural labelling, one can conceive of the process dynamically as the \textit{sequential} process of the birth of the atoms, one at a time, in the total order of the labelling: $0$ is born and then $1$ and then $2$ etc. The label-induced picture of the process is a sequence of stages labelled by $n$: at stage $n$ the atom labelled by $n$ is born.
 The label-induced picture of the process is partly subjective because the label-order exists in the minds of the scientists using the theory but the label-order of two atomic-events that have no precedence order is not physical.
-The picture is also partly objective because the label-order of two atomic-events that have a precedence order is physical.
+The picture is also partly objective because the label-order of two atomic-events that do have a precedence order is physical.
 A choice of natural labelling is a choice of {gauge}.

 We can also use a natural labelling in a cosmological context to give a partly subjective picture of the whole growing universe during the process.
-Say the universe being built up in the process is an event with a causet substrate whose continuum approximation is part of Minkowski spacetime after a ``Beginning'' at coordinate $x^0 = - 10^{16} s$---a Big Bang without the Bang.
+Say the universe being built up in the process is an event with a causet substrate whose continuum approximation is part of Minkowski spacetime after a ``Beginning'' at coordinate $x^0 = - 10^{16} s$: a Big Bang without the Bang.
 The atomic-events can be given a natural labelling by the natural numbers $\{0, 1, 2, \dots\}$.
+Suppose a natural labelling is chosen.
 For each $n$, consider the finite event $E_n$ whose substrate is the subcauset labelled by the numbers $\{0,1,2,\dots n\}$. $E_n$ is composed of $n+1$ atomic-events.
-Then the growing world during the process is the nested sequence of events $\{E_n\}$.
-A different natural labelling will give a different partly subjective picture of the growing world.
+Then the growing world during the label-induced sequential process is the nested sequence of events $\{E_n\}$.
+A different natural labelling of the same physical process will give a different partly subjective picture of the growing world.

 In the external, partly subjective picture of the process provided by a particular natural labelling, the distinction between (a) events-as-such and (c) occurred-events can be made at each stage of the process, as the process is happening.
 At stage $n+1$ in the label-induced process, every subevent of $E_n$ is an occurred-event.